cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 	!!! tip
 		You can directly edit the configuration file located at `${kubo_env_path}/director.yml`.

+	!!! warning
+		If you want to configure Cloud Foundry to handle routing for Kubo, **do not continue to the next section**.
+Perform the procedures in [Configuring Cloud Foundry Routing](../cf-routing/) before deploying the BOSH Director.

+##Step 5: Deploy BOSH Director

+Perform the following steps to deploy a BOSH Director from the bastion VM:

 1. Deploy the BOSH Director for Kubo.
 Enter the following command:
 	<p class="terminal">$ ./bin/deploy_bosh "${kubo_env_path}" ~/terraform.key.json</p>